Innablr/cloudformation-seed/README.md

     pilot:                                               # when StackSet is updated only update instances in these accounts
       accounts:
         - '000000000000'
+    rollout_strategy: accounts                           # set to organization for AWS Organisation-managed stackset
     rollout:                                             # manage StackSet instances
       - account: '000000000000'
         override:                                        # parameter override